-These ice tunnels, unlike ice caves, are man-made, making them accessible throughout the year.
+These ice tunnels, unlike ice caves, are human-made, making them accessible throughout the year.

-They provide an excellent opportunity to see the inside of an ice cap without traipsing all the way across the South Coast.
+They provide an excellent opportunity to see the inside of an ice cap without trekking across the South Coast.

-Caving tours are an excellent option when travelling to Iceland in March as the insides of the lava tubes are, more often than not, decorated with beautiful ice formations.
+Caving tours are an excellent option when traveling to Iceland in March as the lava tubes’ insides are, more often than not, decorated with beautiful ice formations.

 Icicles dangle from the ceiling, and the ice stalagmites and stalactites make the tunnels feel like they are part of a fairytale grotto.

-The daring could, however, choose to take a tour of Leiðarendi cave, which requires a degree of sliding, crawling, and clambering to get through.
+However, the daring could choose to take a tour of Leiðarendi cave, which requires a degree of sliding, crawling, and clambering to get through.

-Horseback riding is a popular activity among Icelanders and travellers alike, regardless of the season.
+Horseback riding is a popular activity among Icelanders and travelers alike, regardless of the season.

 Riding an Icelandic horse is an authentically Icelandic experience, reflecting the history and culture of the nation.

-Icelandic horses are very special creatures.
-They are particularly strong and social while showing resilience in difficult weather.
+Icelandic horses are special creatures.
+They are incredibly strong and social while showing resilience in difficult weather.

 They are also playful and intelligent and will likely demonstrate this during your time together.
-They're popular abroad for their skills in dressage because they have five gaits (including the "tölt" which is entirely unique to Icelandic horses).
+The horses are famous abroad for their dressage skills because they have five gaits (including the "tölt" which is unique to Icelandic horses).

-If you would like to ride a horse while in Iceland, there are many options available to you.
+If you would like to ride a horse while in Iceland, there are many options available.

-Even though Icelandic horses are incredibly sturdy and resilient to the weather, the amount of snow in East and North Iceland means that there are few riding tours to be found outside of the capital.
+Even though Icelandic horses are incredibly sturdy and resilient to the weather, the heavy snow in East and North Iceland means you will find few riding tours are outside of the capital.

-The Food and Fun Festival is a self-described ‘culinary circus’ that occurs around the first weekend of March.
+The Food and Fun Festival is a self-described ‘culinary circus’ that occurs around March’s first weekend.

-Chefs from around the world collaborate with Icelandic restaurants to produce groundbreaking new cuisine with local ingredients, creating exciting new menus which promise to be a surefire delight for the taste buds.
+Chefs worldwide collaborate with Icelandic restaurants to produce groundbreaking new cuisine with local ingredients, creating exciting new menus that promise to be a surefire delight for the taste buds.

-All the meals are judged by experts, so you know you're getting the best of the best of the best.
+Experts judge all the meals, so you know you're getting the best of the best.

 Iceland’s Battle of the Bands, otherwise called the Icelandic Music Experiment or IME, is a competition between up to fifty up-and-coming bands from Iceland with members between 13 and 25 years old.